-- CDBG-DR Economic Development underwriting criteria as specified in the CDBG-DR Notice with a focus on: credit, capacity, collateral, capital and character; and - CDBG-DR and Puerto Rico compliance requirements.
+- CDBG-DR Economic Development underwriting criteria as specified in the CDBG-DR Notice with a focus on unmet need; - CDBG-DR and Puerto Rico compliance requirements.

-4 Use of Funds
+7 Use of Funds

-All grant and loan projects must comply with the following eligible activities as permitted under the Housing and Community Development Act of 1974, as amended, (42 U.S.C. § 5301, et seq.):
+All grant projects must comply with the following eligible activities as permitted under the Housing and Community Development Act of 1974, as amended, (42 U.S.C. § 5301, et seq.):